Kong/docs.konghq.com/app/gateway/2.6.x/plugin-development/custom-entities.md

 As explained in the [previous chapter]({{page.book.previous.url}}), Kong interacts with the model layer through classes we refer to as "DAOs", and available on a singleton often referred to as the "DAO Factory".
-This chapter will explain how to to provide an abstraction for your own entities.
+This chapter will explain how to provide an abstraction for your own entities.

 ## Modules